awcodes/overlook/README.md

 Converted counts will also have a tooltip that displays the full count.
 This can be disabled by setting `enable_convert_tooltip` to false.

+You can also control the number of columns the grid will use at each breakpoint.
+You can set a breakpoint to null to disable it.

 ```php
 return [
     'includes' => [